andrasq/node-qgetopt/README.md

   - `"(-aa):"` - long named double-dash flag with one argument

-### getopt.option().parse( argv )
+### getopt.option().comment().version().help().parse( argv )

 Configure the options with `.option`, parse arguments array with `.parse`.
 All the `option` config calls chain.

 `option(switches, usage)` defines an option switch, its aliases, required parameters, and usage help.
-`switches` is one or more dash-prefixed option names followed by placeholders for the required parameters.
+`switches` is one or more dash-prefixed option names followed by placeholders for the required parameters, all separated by spaces and/or commas; see the example.
-If defining more than one option name, the last will be the actual name and the others will be aliases.
+If the option has more than one name, the last will be the canonical name and the others will be aliases.
 Each call to `option()` (re)defines the named switches, in the order given.

     // define a `width` option taking 1 argument, aliased as `-w` and `-dx` getopt.options('-w, -dx, --width <mm>', 'item width')

+`comment(text)` includes the text in the help message below the option after which it occurs.

 `version()` is a special form of `option()` that installs a switch to print the program version and exit.
 Default switch is `('-V, --version')`.
 Note that `version()` redefines